4121nnn/JavaStreams/README.md

 # Java Streams Project

+Click on the image to view on YouTube.

 [![Video Title](https://i9.ytimg.com/vi_webp/GCMvXJZXTKg/mqdefault.webp?v=66eef3de&sqp=CIjpu7cG&rs=AOn4CLDWNfoEXTjO8yP3N8cmY9Oq1IntCw)](https://youtu.be/GCMvXJZXTKg)

 A project designed to help users practice and master the **Java Streams API**.
 This project is built using **Spring Boot** for the backend and **React** (with Vite) for the frontend, along with a range of modern technologies.